Public Consultation and Community Engagement

-The formal consultation on the draft Supplementary Planning Document (SPD) (pdf, 68.8mb) started on 11 December 2017 and ran until noon on Monday 5 February 2018.
+The formal consultation on the draft Supplementary Planning Document (SPD) started on 11 December 2017 and ran until noon on Monday 5 February 2018.
 The formal consultation is now closed.

-The council’s response to the comments that were received from the consultation, including how they have affected the final SPD, can be downloaded here (pdf, 1.3mb).
+The council’s response to the comments that were received from the consultation, including how they have informed the final SPD, can be downloaded here (pdf, 1.3mb).